DayaShankar215/Phishingg-URL-and-Scam-message-detection-frontend/guide.md

 ## Known Notes

-- **NOTE: ErrorBoundary component is now fully implemented** (see ErrorBoundary.jsx) - Unlike other placeholder components, this one has a complete error handling solution with user-facing fallback UI, error details, and reset functionality.
+- **NOTE: ErrorBoundary component is now fully implemented** (see ErrorBoundary.jsx, ErrorBoundary.jsx) - Unlike other placeholder components, this one has a complete error handling solution with user-facing fallback UI, error details, and reset functionality for both web and mobile.
 - Various component files are **empty placeholders** (URLInput, MessageInput, ResultCard, useScan, useHistory).
 Their logic was inlined directly into page components.
-- The `App.css` file contains legacy Vite template styles and is not actively used — the app uses `globals.css`, `components.css`, and `mobile.css`.
-- Contact info in the Footer (Balkumari, Lalitpur, +977) suggests the team is based in **Nepal**.
-- The mobile `AGENTS.md` file references Expo v56 docs — check the exact versioned docs before making changes.
 - The `App.css` file contains legacy Vite template styles and is not actively used — the app uses `globals.css`, `components.css`, and `mobile.css`.
 - Contact info in the Footer (Balkumari, Lalitpur, +977) suggests the team is based in **Nepal**.
 - The mobile `AGENTS.md` file references Expo v56 docs — check the exact versioned docs before making changes.